Sarabanda: Games

 introduced in the 2003-2004 edition in progress and present from October until the end of the edition.
-The participants, including the champion, were involved together and had to guess three reasons in 1 minute and 30 seconds, without time stopped (only the conductor could stop him), to pass the turn.
+The participants, including the champion, were involved together and had to guess three songs in 1 minute and 30 seconds, without time stopped (only the conductor could stop him), to pass the turn.
 The competitor, once booked, had five seconds to give the answer.
-The game ended when three out of four competitors guessed three reasons each, eliminating what had not yet arrived.
-In case the time was up, if two or more competitors did not guess the three reasons necessary to pass the turn, went to the play-off whatever their score had been.
+The game ended when three out of four competitors guessed three tunes each, eliminating what had not yet arrived.
+In case the time was up, if two or more competitors did not guess the three tunes necessary to pass the turn, went to the play-off whatever their score had been.